 Once you have finished flushing your eye for at least 15 minutes, you should contact your nearest OPMT Vision Centers location or proceed to the nearest emergency room.

 The cornea is the clear membrane that covers the iris and pupil.
 This delicate membrane is incredibly sensitive, and even a light impact or a small scratch can cause significant damage.
 Corneal abrasions are incredibly painful and leave your eye vulnerable to infection.

-If you suspect that you, or someone you know, is experiencing an eye emergency, contact your nearest OPMT Vision Centers location for a same day emergency appointment or proceed to your nearest emergency room.
+If you suspect that you, or someone you know, are experiencing an eye emergency, contact your nearest OPMT Vision Centers location for a same-day emergency appointment or proceed to your nearest emergency room.